mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 <!-- NOTE: How much of this needs to be relayed earlier in the Design chapter to explain design decision?
 A LOT - MOVE THIS? -->

+Previously we have explored the concept of activity as a primary unit for analysis.
+In particular the utility of this approach to research community activity (Cite Blunden).
+In this section I will explore how game design patterns became the primary unit of activity for participants.

 With reference to the above sections on a) 3 foci of activity b) design cycle stages, there are varied goals of activity systems, with wider and narrower frames.

 - very wide - learning computing skills and concepts as a home education project